firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/architecture.md

 ### Rules

 Stored in the folder `app/TransactionRules/Engine` is the rule engine.
 It works just like the search does.
 It uses the rule triggers to build a search query.
+The query is executed by the transaction collector.
 The transactions that are found are then handled by the actions in the `Actions` folder.
-The engine ties this all together.
+The engine ties all of this together.

 ### Events